MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 - For user only (just the binary files): [`install_mofem_user.sh`](scripts/install_mofem_user.sh)
 - For developer (full source and binary files): [`install_mofem_developer.sh`](scripts/install_mofem_developer.sh)

-After downloading the appropriate file of choice, one should copy the file to the directory where MoFEM will be installed.
-Then simply run the file from the terminal by executing the command, for example,
+You will copy the script to the directory where MoFEM will be installed and run it from the terminal, for example
 ~~~~~~
 ./install_mofem_user.sh
 ~~~~~~

-It is worth noting that running the scripts may require user password for sudo privileges.
+\note Running the scripts may require user password for sudo privileges.

 ## Scripts on secure server